GitBaro/STATISTICAL-MODELLING-PYTHON-PROJECT/README.md

 ## Results
-(fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)
 -Yelp api offers fuller data when it comes to points of interest, such as ratings, rating counts, prices, etc.

 -There werent very powerful relationships in the model.

 ## Challenges
--Figuring out how to join the citybikes and yelp/foursquare api data -Pulling the proper data from the apis
+-Figuring out how to join the citybikes and yelp/foursquare api data

+-Pulling the proper data from the apis

 ## Future Goals
--Trying to find more relevant informatioin, perhaps from diffirent api's to get fuller data -Running more statistical models and analysis to see more clear relationships
+-Trying to find more relevant informatioin, perhaps from diffirent api's to get fuller data

+-Running more statistical models and analysis to see more clear relationships